Khanshs/py-dictionary-CLI/README.md

 # Mini Dictionary CLI

 A simple Python-based mini dictionary project for self-learning and practice.
-Users can translate words, translate sentences, and take vocabulary quizzes.
+Users can translate words, translate sentences, take vocabulary quizzes, and automatically save unknown words for later review.
 All dictionary entries are stored in a JSON file.

+---

+## Features
+- Translate words and sentences
+- Vocabulary quiz mode
+- Dictionary entries stored in `data.json`
+- **Auto-save unknown words** for later review
+- Currently supports **English → Vietnamese** word and sentence translation

 ---